2019 Austrian legislative election: Vote share

+Seats

 Preference votes

 Alongside votes for a party, voters were able to cast a preferential votes for a candidate on the party list.
 The ten candidates with the most preferential votes on a federal level were as follows:

 Maps

 Government formation

 Although the ÖVP under Sebastian Kurz won a large plurality, it came up 21 seats short of a majority and thus needed the support of a junior partner in order to return Kurz to the chancellorship.
 Several coalition options were mathematically possible based on the distribution of parliamentary seats among the other parties, which reflected their respective shares of the vote.
 The Green Party achieved their best electoral results ever, in part at the expense of the SPÖ, and was viewed as a potentially viable coalition partner, although such a conservative-green alliance would have unprecedented at the national level in Austria and would have required compromise on policy positions by both sides.